th7as/mdn-quick-search/README.md

 ## Features

-Quickly search MDN docs and pick a page from the search result to open in external browser.
+Quickly search MDN docs and pick a page from the search results to open in external browser.

 ![Screenshot](https://raw.githubusercontent.com/th7as/mdn-quick-search/main/images/demo.png)